tenancy/docs/docs/tenancy/1.x/hooks-hostname.md

 ### Handlers

-Next Handlers need to be created, they are what perform the actual logic for this hook.
-Because there are so many possibilities, none are included by default.
+Next, Handlers need to be created.
+They perform the logic to execute for each hostname such as registering a domain, updating nginx/apache configuration files, etc.

 To create a handler, you need to create a new class that implements the `Tenancy\Hooks\Hostname\Contracts\HostnameHandler` contract and implements the `handle` function to perform the required logic.